-What Did Rey Ask Chewbacca To Tell Finn In ‘The Last Jedi’?
-Fans Are Dying To Know
+Fans Are Dying To Know What Rey Asked Chewbacca To Tell Finn In 'The Last Jedi'

 With Star Wars: The Last Jedi director Rian Johnson revealing that BB-8 is the character who was assigned the iconic "I've got a bad feeling about this" line, fans are starting to wonder what all the lines were that were not spoken in earth-based languages.
 For instance, what did Rey ask Chewbacca to tell Finn?